stipsan/react-spring-bottom-sheet/README.md

 #### RESIZE

+Type: `{ source: 'window' | 'maxheightprop' | 'element }`

 Fires whenever there's been a window resize event, or if the header, footer or content have changed its height in such a way that the valid snap points have changed.
-In the future (#53) you'll be able to differentiate between what triggered the resize.
+`source` tells you what caused the resize.
+If the resize comes from a `window.onresize` event it's set to `'window'`. `'maxheightprop'` is if the `maxHeight` prop is used, and is fired whenever it changes.
+And `'element'` is whenever the header, footer or content resize observers detect a change.

 #### SNAP